 Privileged information or ideas obtained by reviewers through the peer review process must be kept confidential and not used for personal advantage.
-Any manuscripts received for review must be treated as confidential documents, and must not be shown to or discussed with others except as authorized by the ND Co-Editors-in-Chief.
+Any manuscripts received for review must be treated as confidential documents, and must not be shown to or discussed with others except as authorized by the Russian Journal of Nonlinear Dynamics Co-Editors-in-Chief.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Reviewers should identify in their reviews relevant published work that has not been cited by the author(s), together with any instances in which proper attribution of sources has not been provided.
 They should call to the responsible editor’s attention any major resemblances between a manuscript under consideration and other published articles or papers of which they are aware, as well as any concerns they might have in relation to the ethical acceptability of the research reported in the manuscript.

 Reviewers who have accepted manuscript assignments are normally expected to submit their reviews within four weeks.
 They should remove themselves from the assignment if it becomes apparent to them at any stage that they do not possess the required expertise to perform the review, or that they may have a potential conflict of interest in performing the review (e. g., one resulting from competitive, collaborative, or other relationships or connections with any of the authors, institutions, or companies associated with the manuscript).